 Dr. Robert Amchin is a distinguished teaching professor of music education and serves as the liaison to the College of Education at the University of Louisville.
 He enjoys leading undergraduate and graduate classes in teacher education in the School of Music.
 Dr. Amchin mentors graduate projects and also supervises student teachers in the Kentuckiana area.
 His training includes studies at the Orff Institute (Salzburg), New England Conservatory of Music, Memphis State University, Hofstra University, Hamline University, and the University of Michigan.
 He was an elementary music specialist in Spring, Texas and still works with children as an artist-in-residence guest music teacher.
 He is a member of the Kentucky Orff Schulwerk Association (KOSA), Kentucky Music Educators Association (KMEA), The National Association for Music Education (NAfME), The American Recorder Society (ARS) and the American Orff Schulwerk Association (ARS).
 His publications include numerous collections of materials for the elementary general classroom.
 A sought after Orff pedagogue, Dr. Amchin has taught Orff teacher-training courses, master classes, and workshops at local, state, and national events throughout his career and is a regular presenter for KMEA.
-Internationally, he has taught in China, Russia, Austria, Israel, Poland, and Canada.
+Internationally, he has taught in China, Russia, Austria, Israel, Poland, Turkey and Canada.
 His research interests include teacher education, elementary general music education, critical and creative thinking, world music, and Orff Schulwerk/Music and Movement Education.
 Dr. Amchin holds B.M. and M.M. degrees from the New England Conservatory of Music with specialized training in percussion and Orff Schulwerk, and a Ph.D. from The University of Michigan, where he investigated creative thinking skills in elementary age children.